AbhishekPJohn/abhishekpjohn.github.io/index.md

 ## Historian of Global Christianity | Educator | Program Builder

 I am a historian of modern Christianity with a focus on evangelical movements in South Asia and their transnational connections with global evangelical networks.
-My work brings together historical research, teaching, and institutional leadership in academic and faith-based contexts.
+My work brings together historical research, teaching, and institutional leadership across academic and faith-based contexts.

 ---